Republican Abbott, Democrat O'Rourke to face off in Texas governor race after primary wins | Politics

 Republican Abbott, Democrat O'Rourke to face off in Texas governor race after primary wins

-Abbott, who was endorsed by former President Donald Trump, easily turned back several right-wing challengers, will enter the general election as a favorite over O'Rourke, the state's most prominent Democrat, is seeking to become the first Democratic governor of Texas in nearly three decades.
+W. Bush, fireband conservative U.S. Representative Louie Gohmert and former state Supreme Court Justice Eva Guzman - were locked in a competitive battle for second place and the right to face Paxton in May.
 Texas voters were also selecting their parties' nominees on Tuesday for the U.S. House of Representatives.

 Republican Texas Governor Greg Abbott won his party's nomination on Tuesday to seek a third term in office, setting up a November contest with Democratic former Congressman Beto O'Rourke, U.S. media reported.
-Abbott, who was endorsed by former President Donald Trump, easily turned back several right-wing challengers, will enter the general election as a favorite over O'Rourke, the state's most prominent Democrat, is seeking to become the first Democratic governor of Texas in nearly three decades.
+Abbott, who was endorsed by former President Donald Trump, easily turned back several right-wing challengers, heads into the Nov.
+8 general election as a favorite over O'Rourke, the state's most prominent Democrat, is seeking to become the first Democratic governor of Texas in nearly three decades.

+Meanwhile, state Attorney General Ken Paxton was headed to a May 24 runoff election after failing to capture 50% of the vote against a trio of challengers, CNN projected.
+Paxton, who had Trump's support, remains under a 2015 indictment for securities fraud and also faces a federal corruption probe, though he has denied any wrongdoing.

 Abbott has pursued increasingly conservative policies during his second term, including opposing COVID-19 vaccine and mask mandates.
 He signed the most restrictive abortion ban of any U.S. state and supported a Mexico border wall.
 Last week, he instructed state agencies to consider medical treatment for transgender adolescents as child abuse, days after Paxton issued a legal opinion to that effect.
 While the full effect of the order remains unclear, transgender advocates decried the move as discriminatory and dangerous.